Archanciel/Joomla_3_vs_15_PHPUnit_testing/README.md

 ----------------------------

 ![](https://github.com/Archanciel/Joomla_3_vs_15_PHPUnit_testing/blob/master/Github_doc/Joo15_3x_%20ext_tool_run_conf.jpg)
-_the config displayed here is taken from the Joomla3.x project.
+_the config displayed above is taken from the Joomla3.x project.
 On a Joomla 1.5 project, only the Joomla root wxill be different !_

 ###Eclipse debug configuration
 ------------------------------